rockettheme/docs/Docs/joomla/extensions/rokminievents/rokminievents_use.md

     You can obtain the calendar ID for a calendar you have appropriate permissions to by visiting the calendar in your browser and navigating to **Settings > Calendars**, selecting the calendar you wish you use, and copying the **Calendar ID** located in the **Calendar Address** section of the page.

-6. **Show Past Events**: Shows events that have already passed from the Google Calendar resource.

-7. **Max Results**: A maximum number of results that will appear in the module.
+6. **Max Results**: A maximum number of results that will appear in the module.

-8. **Feed Cache**: Sets a cache time between feed resets.
+7. **Feed Cache**: Sets a cache time between feed resets.

-9. **Link to Google**: Allows you to add or remove a link to the Google calendar.
+8. **Link to Google**: Allows you to add or remove a link to the Google calendar.

 ![Basic Options](assets/module_2.jpeg)